 THEO 204 Catholic Spirituality.
 Examines the historical and contemporary contexts of Catholic spirituality.
 Yearly.
 3 semester hours.
-Religious Studies Core Elect
+Religious Studies Core Elect.
+Typically offered Annually.

 THEO 205 Dogmatic Theology.
-Examines the critical dogmatics and creeds of the church revealing theoretical thruths of catholic faith.
+Examines the critical dogmatics and creeds of the church revealing theoretical truths of catholic faith.
 Even years only.
-3 semester hours. %
+3 semester hours.
+Typically offered Even Years.

 THEO 206 Christian Ethics.
 Course examines historical and contemporary issues through Christian ethical analysis.
 Odd years only.
 Writing Intensive.
 3 semester hours.
-Religious Studies Core Elect
+Religious Studies Core Elect.
+Typically offered Odd Years.

 THEO 207 Catholic Social Teaching.
 Course examines the history and contemporary application of Catholic social ethics.
-3 semester hours. %
+3 semester hours.

 THEO 208 Sexual Ethics.
 Course examines Catholic theological, social and ethical teachings on cultural conceptions of sexual identities, and politics and procreation.
 Yearly.
 3 semester hours.
-Religious Studies Core Elect
+Religious Studies Core Elect.
+Typically offered Annually.

 THEO 212 Land, Justice and Peace.
 This course is a review of the theological and ethical issues underpinning the situation in Palestine and Israel and the impact religion, water, and land have on the search for peace.
 Spring.
 Department consent required.
 3 semester hours.
-Religious Studies Core Elect Consent Required.
+Religious Studies Core Elect.
+Typically offered Spring Term.
+Consent Required.

 THEO 220 Mediterranean World.
 Covers content of HUMN 220 with emphasis on history of the Old Testament.
 Fall.
 3 semester hours.
-Religious Studies Core Elect Consent Required.
+Religious Studies Core Elect.
+Typically offered Fall Term.
+Consent Required.

 THEO 225 Pilgrimage.
 This course will introduce students to the history, theology, and practice of pilgrimage in various religions, including Judaism, Christianity, Islam, and Hinduism.
 Students will not only study theological texts about pilgrimage, but they will also become familiar with some of the most famous pilgrimage destinations (Jerusalem, Mecca, Rome, Compostela, Guadalupe, Varanasi) and their associated practices.
 Department Consent.
 Offered Spring.
 3 semester hours.
-Religious Studies Core Elect Consent Required. '
+Religious Studies Core Elect.
+Typically offered Spring Term.
+Consent Required.

 THEO 230 Baptism of Europe.
 Same content as HUMN 230 with emphasis on the foundation of the Catholic Church and New Testament history.
 Spring.
 3 semester hours.
-Religious Studies Core Elect Consent Required.
+Religious Studies Core Elect.
+Typically offered Spring Term.
+Consent Required.

 THEO 235 Interreligious Dialogue.
 This course will introduce various theological approaches to interreligious dialogue, with a special focus on the Roman Catholic perspective.
 Students will not only study theological texts about interreligious dialogue written by Christians, Muslims, Jews, and Buddhists, but they will also become familiar with real-life encounters between adherents of the various world religions today.
 3 semester hours.
-Religious Studies Core Elect
+Religious Studies Core Elect.

 THEO 252 Business Ethics in the Context of Catholic Social Teaching.
 This course examines the standard issues of business ethics from three perspectives: the norms of Kantian Ethics, the utilitarian calculation of the good and the emphasis on the common good, solidarity and subsidiarity of Catholic Social Teaching.
 It will use case studies to demonstrate the strengths and weaknesses of each of the three approaches to current business problems.
 3 semester hours.
-Religious Studies Core Elect
+Religious Studies Core Elect.
+Typically offered Fall, Spring, and Summer Terms.